erubinof/GEOG418-Assignment-3/README.md

 ```

-Next, we want to clean up our data and make it easier to use.
-First we will create a vector of the column names so we understand what columns refer to what data.
-Then, we will remove any unwanted rows and merge the result with our spatial polygon data frame, and finally, we will subset to only the city of interest, for this analysis 'Lethbridge'.
-The last step is to turn any absolute count data into a rate for mapping and analysis.
+Now that the data has been imported into R, we must clean it up to make it useable.
+This process of cleaning the data involves creating a vector of the column names, removing unwanted rows, joining the census data with the census area spatial data, and creating a subset for the city of interest.
+Doing these steps will make the data readable, spatial, and contain only what we will use for the analysis.
+For this analysis, we will use the city of Lethbridge, Alberta.

+After this, we convert all the absolute count data into a rate so it is standardized and can be used for analysis.
+Once this is all complete, the data will be ready for our analysis.

 ```{r Clean data, echo=TRUE, eval=TRUE, warning=FALSE}
 #New column names